(Click the title to expand each section.)

 What is a Materials Transfer Agreement?

 Sometimes the research and development efforts require acquisition of materials developed or identified by others.
-Examples of these materials may include but not limited to biological materials such as cell lines, microorganisms or antibodies, chemicals Typically the transfer these materials also include proprietary information.
+Examples of these materials may include but are not limited to biological materials such as cell lines, microorganisms or antibodies, and chemicals.
+Typically the transfer of these materials also includes proprietary information.
 Therefore a legal document called the Materials Transfer Agreement (MTA) is necessary to be executed between the provider and the recipient.

 What is the purpose of the Materials Transfer Agreement?

-The primary goals of the MTA are to protect and clarify the intellectual property ownership rights, obligations of both parties and address the liability issues.
+The primary goals of the MTA are to protect and clarify the intellectual property ownership rights, the obligations of both parties and to address the liability issues.